-Reference Topic Participant (TPP, ASPSP) Checklist question Notes Open Banking Implementation Requirements CMA Order PSD2 / RTS Regulatory reference(s) 12.
+Reference Торіс Participant (TPP, ASPSP) Checklist question Notes Open Banking Implementation Requirements CMA Order PSD2/ RTS Regulatoryreference(s) 10.
+Access dashboards ASPSP Do you make available an access dashboard which allows PSUs to view and revoke access which has been previously granted (as per Section 3.1.4 of the Customer Experience Guidelines)? () Dependency on EBA Q&A ID 2018_4309: We are aware of the recent EBA Q&A relating to revocation of consent by the ASPSP.
+We are considering this internally and its potential implications for the access dashboards and the categorisation of requirements, where appropriate.
+Answer must be "Yes".
+Required Mandatory n/a P2 and P15 of Agreed Arrangements 11.
+Complaints Both Do you provide an easy way for the PSU to understand the complaints and dispute resolution process?
+Answer must be "Yes".
+Required n/a Mandatory • PSRs Reg.
+101 12.
 Consent AISP Do you make it clear when the consent to access account information will expire (including if it is one-off access or ongoing access)?
-Answer must be "Yes" Required n/a n/a FCA Approach Document paragraph 17.46 13a.
+Answer must be "Yes".
+Required n/a n/a • FCA Approach Document 17.33, 17.55, 17.67 13a.
 Data clusters ASPSP Do you use the OBIE language shown under the Customer Experience Guidelines Section 3.2.3 to describe the data clusters when communicating with the PSU?
-Answer must be "Yes" Required Mandatory n/a • CMA Order 10.2 13b.
-AISP Do you use the OBIE language shown under the Customer Experience Guidelines Section 3.2.3 to describe the data clusters when communicating with the PSU?
-Answer must be "Yes" Required n/a n/a • n/a 14.
+Answer must be "Yes".
+Required Mandatory n/a CMA Order 10.2 13b. - AISP Do you use the OBIE language shown under the Customer Experience Guidelines Section 3.2.3 to describe the data clusters when communicating with the PSU?
+Answer must be "Yes".
+Required n/a n/a • n/a 14.
 Functionality ASPSP Do you provide access to all account information made available to the PSU through your existing online channel(s), irrespective of the channel through which the TPP is presenting their service to the PSU?
-Answer must be "Yes" Required Mandatory Mandatory RTS Art.
-36(1)(a) EBA Opinion paragraphs 18 and 20 15.
-ASPSP Do you apply the same access control rules to joint and multi- signatory accounts when accessed through a TPP as are applied when these accounts are accessed directly by the PSU?
-Answer must be "Yes" Required n/a Mandatory • PSR Reg.
-70(2)(b) 16.
+Answer must be "Yes".
+Required Mandatory Mandatory RTS Art.
+36(1)(a) EBA Opinion paragraphs 18 and 20 FCA Approach Document 17.33 15. - ASPSP Do you apply the same access control rules to joint and multi- signatory accounts when accessed through a TPP as are applied when these accounts are accessed directly by the PSU?
+Answer must be "Yes".
+Required n/a Mandatory PSRs Reg.
+70(2)(b) FCA Approach Document 17.33 16.
 Authenticating to refresh access AISP Do you notify the PSU when authentication is required to refresh AISP access at the ASPSP?
-Answer should be "Yes" This could occur for example every 90 days where the ASPSP is applying the RTS Article 10 exemption Recommended n/a n/a P2 and P15 of Agreed Arrangements 17.
-ASPSP When a PSU is authenticating to refresh AISP access without making any changes to the original consent request, does your journey include any steps or screens other than those required for authentication of the PSU, for example, reselection of the account(s) to which access was originally granted?
-Answer must be "No" Required n/a Mandatory • RTS Art.
-33(2) 18.
+Answer should be "Yes".
+This could occur for example every 90 days where the ASPSP is applying the RTS Article 10 exemption.
+Recommended n/a n/a P2 and P15 of Agreed Arrangements 17.
+ASPSP When a PSU is authenticating to refresh AISP access without making any changes to the original consent request, does your journey include any steps or screens other than those required for authentication of the PSU, for example, re- selection of the account(s) to which access was originally granted?
+Answer must be "No".
+Required n/a Mandatory RTS Art 32(3) EBA Final Guideline 5.1(b) and 5.2(c) 18.
 Completion AISP Do you provide confirmation of a successful account information data request following each PSU authentication?
-Answer must be "Yes" e.g. through a receipt or confirmation within TPP domain Required n/a n/a • n/a
+Answer must be "Yes". e.g. through a receipt or confirmation within TPP domain.
+Required n/a n/a • n/a